Pranav369sec/devsecops_framework/README.md

 ## Maturity Model

+### Maturity Model Description

+Here is the content of the maturity model directly shown:

+*(copy-paste the contents from `maturitymodel.md` here)*

-You can view the [Maturity Model](https://github.com/Pranav369sec/devsecops_framework/blob/main/maturitymodel.md) here.
+Alternatively, you can view the [Maturity Model](https://github.com/Pranav369sec/devsecops_framework/blob/main/maturitymodel.md) as a separate file.